-Review visual diffs, baselines and alerts in RenderLog
+Review visual diffs with baselines and ownership

 - A baseline marks the state the team has accepted.